The Silent Service

 The Silent Service (沈黙の艦隊, Chinmoku no Kantai) is a Japanese manga series written and illustrated by Kaiji Kawaguchi.
-It was published in Kodansha's Weekly Morning manga magazine from 1988 to 1996 and collected in 32 tankōbon volumes.
+It was published in Kodansha's Weekly Morning magazine from October 1988 to March 1996 and collected in 32 tankōbon volumes.

 The series was adapted into an anime television special and original video animation (OVA) series by Sunrise.
 The special was released in North America by Central Park Media.
+A live-action film adaptation premiered in Japanese theaters in September 2023 and a sequel, titled The Silent Service: The Battle of Arctic Ocean, premiered in September 2025.

 In 1990, The Silent Service won the 14th Kodansha Manga Award for the general manga category.
 It has over 25 million copies in circulation, making it one of the best-selling manga series.

-A live-action film adaptation premiered in Japanese theaters in September 2023.

 Plot

 Following the Cold War, the Japan Maritime Self-Defense Force has jointly and secretly with the United States Navy developed the most modern and powerful nuclear submarine, Seabat.
 Chosen as co-captain is Shiro Kaieda (the other co-captain is an American), while Seabats crew is composed entirely of Kaieda's crew from his previous command.
-On Seabats maiden voyage, Kaieda abruptly takes control of the submarine, re-names it Yamato and declares it to be an independent state.
+On Seabats maiden voyage, Kaieda abruptly takes control of the submarine, renames it Yamato and declares it to be an independent state.
 Kaieda (whose ultimate aim is to use Yamatos capabilities to convince the world's nations to become one multination entity) and his crew intend to sail to Tokyo to form a formal alliance with Japan, and the United States Navy musters the entire 7th and 3rd Pacific fleets (including its most modern warships) to stop him.
 With the United States (led by President Bennett, who is determined to maintain the United States' militaristic supremacy) resolved to recover or sink Yamato by any means (even if it risks another war with Japan), the Japanese government divided as to how the events surrounding Yamato will determine Japan's fate, and both governments unsure as to whether or not Yamato is actually armed with nuclear missiles, Kaieda must use his submarining skills and unorthodox strategies to counter the sheer numbers and military might of the American Pacific fleets.